unculture/creative-boilerplate/readme.md

 - [lodash](https://lodash.com)
 - [moment.js](http://momentjs.com/)

-You may `yarn add <package> --dev` any additional packages you need, although always bear in mind the file size of the final bundle.
+You may `npm install <package> --save-dev` any additional packages you need, although always bear in mind the file size of the final bundle.